This is a sponsored post written by me on behalf of Van’s Foods

 Don’t stress about matching dishware—With all those toppings, you’ll probably need more bowls, spoons, and plates than you have in a matched set.
 Just go with it!
 Embrace the fun factor of a whole spread of mismatched dishware.

-When it comes to the toppings, you’ll want to have classics—maple syrup, whipped cream, fruit, etc.—but you’ll also want to change it up a bit!
+When it comes to the toppings, you’ll want to have classics—maple syrup, whipped cream, fruit, etc.—but you’ll also want to change it up a bit to really make it a waffle party!
 Try to have a mixture of healthy and not-so-healthy options for folks to mix and match as they see fit.
 Here are some of my favorite ideas for toppings:

 - (B) For those who have a bit more of a sweet tooth, canned pie filling is a fun topping.